SDooman/dotfiles/README.md

 - Expand the following File Info panes: “General”, “Open with”, and “Sharing & Permissions”

 ## Dock & Dashboard
-- Enable highlight hover effect for the grid view of a stack (Dock)
-- Set the icon size of Dock items to 36 pixels
 - Change minimize/maximize window effect to scale
 - Minimize windows into their application’s icon
 - Enable spring loading for all Dock items
 - Show indicator lights for open applications in the Dock
-- Don’t animate opening applications from the Dock
 - Speed up Mission Control animations
 - Don’t group windows by application in Mission Control
 - Disable Dashboard